AdaptApplications/AdaptApplications.github.io/index.md

     <dd>This is the central hub for accessing all relevant user and library data.
 Users can log in to their account to view a user-friendly interface tailored to their needs.</dd>
   <dt>Builder Console</dt>
     <dd>Designed for power users, this app provides low-code tools to build seamless integrations and automations.</dd>
+  <dt>Trust Center</dt>
+    <dd>Our Trust Center now includes a dedicated hub to provide compliance and assurance giving streamlined access to key security documentation.
+Access the portal to see the available resources.</dd>
 </dl>

 ## Next steps